 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

-You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in Biomedical Science of the 21st century.
+You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.